laravel/nova-docs/2.0/customization/frontend.md

 [[toc]]

-## CSS

-Nova utilizes the [Tailwind.css](https://tailwindcss.com/docs/what-is-tailwind/) utility library for all styling.
-So, you are free to leverage all Tailwind features and classes that are needed by your custom components.

 ## JavaScript

 When building custom Nova tools, resource tools, cards, and fields, you may use a variety of helpers that are globally available to your JavaScript components.